 Ask any Icelander about this building, and they will certainly have an opinion – construction started before Iceland's financial crash in 2008, and it was abandoned for a while until the government decided to pump way more money than intended into finishing it.

-You can also look into catching a show or concert here – but don't bother with the 360-degree movie in the basement; it's really not worth it!
+You can also look into catching a show or concert here – visit the Harpa website to see what's on.

 A walk along the waterfront in Reykjavik is also a must, and if you do this you'll eventually come up a sculpture that looks kind of like a skeletal ship.
 This is the Sun Voyager, a sculpture by Jón Gunnar Árnason that won a contest to celebrate the 200th anniversary of the city of Reykjavik.